-(2) Within the non-labor category, there are two categories or bins-- "mandatory" and "discretionary" and they are further broken down by common (work done by all offices) and unique (work done by only some offices).
+(2) Within the non-labor category, there are two categories or bins-- "mandatory" and "operational" and they are further broken down by common (work done by all offices) and unique (work done byonly some offices).
 Examples of mandatory non-civilian pay requirements are; rent, utilities, military officers salary reimbursed to Army, enterprise reimbursable accounts, previously termed fee for service (DFAS, UFC,CPAC/CPOC bills), and EEO settlements.
-Examples of discretionary requirements are; travel, training, supplies, printing and office equipment.
-The Expenses program executes 65%- 70% labor and 30% non-labor requirements.
-Twenty percent (20%) of the non-labor requirements are mandatory and 10% are discretionary.
-Although the 11 May 2012, OMB M 12-12 guidance expired, the SPBAC did not impose a ceiling on travel however, the expectation is that Commands will remain conscientious in the execution of travel.
+Examples of operational requirements are; travel, training, supplies, printing and office equipment.
+The Expenses program executes 70-75% labor and 25% non-labor requirements.
+Twenty percent (20%) of the non-labor requirements are mandatory and 5% are operational.
+Although the 11 May 2012, OMB M 12-12 guidance expired, the SPBAC did not impose a ceiling on travel however, the expectation is that Commands will continue to remain conscientious in the execution of travel.